Validating AU Microscopii d with Transit Timing Variations: TTV Modeling

 \subsubsection{Planet d Interior to b}

-As the 2:3 orbital resonance pair is the most common pairing for mature, compact multi-planet systems \citep{fabrycky2014}, and since near-resonances are necessary to produce the observed detectable TTVs, we explored the possibility that P$_{d}$ = 5.642 days, and modeled the best fit 3-planet configuration using that period as a starting point (Figure \ref{fig:3p_inner_exostriker_ttv_model} and Table \ref{tab:3pl_inner_exostriker_params}).
-The O-C diagram from Figure \ref{fig:3p_inner_exostriker_ttv_model} now displays a super-period in AU Mic b's TTVs, and the statistics (e.g., $\chi^{2}_{\rm red,b}$ = 28.59 and $\chi^{2}_{\rm red,c}$ = 171.54) from Table \ref{tab:3pl_inner_exostriker_params} demonstrates that the 3-planet model as having significantly better fitting than the 2-planet model.
-Next, we constructed a TTV log-likelihood periodogram using the optimization functions from the \exostriker library to probe a range of possible orbital periods for AU Mic d using the parameters from Table \ref{tab:3pl_inner_exostriker_params} as the starting point; we generated a set of 8\,001 orbital periods between 1.5 and 6.5 days corresponding to a step size of 0.0005 days.
+As the 2:3 orbital resonance pair is the most common pairing for mature, compact multi-planet systems \citep{fabrycky2014}, and since near-resonances are necessary to produce the observed detectable TTVs, we explored the possibility that P$_{\rm d}$ = 5.629 days and modeled the best-fit 3-planet configuration using that period as a starting point (Figure \ref{fig:3p_inner_init_exostriker_plots} and Table \ref{tab:3p_inner_init_exostriker_params}).
+The O--C diagram from Figure \ref{fig:3p_inner_init_exostriker_plots} now displays a super-period in AU Mic b's TTVs, and the statistics from Table \ref{tab:3p_inner_init_exostriker_params} (e.g., $\chi^{2}_{\rm red,b}$ = 5.21, $\chi^{2}_{\rm red,c}$ = 31.23, and $AIC_{c}$ = -343.02) demonstrate that the 3-planet model as having significantly better fitting than both of the 2-planet models.

+Next, we constructed a TTV log-likelihood periodogram using the optimization functions from the \exostriker library to probe a range of possible orbital periods for AU Mic d using the parameters from Table \ref{tab:3p_inner_init_exostriker_params} as the starting point; we generated a set of 4\,801 orbital periods between 3.5 and 6.5 days corresponding to a step size of 0.0005 days.
 Since the \exostriker modeling did not significantly deviate from its initial value during the periodogram run, we adjusted d’s initial inclination prior to each run to brute force a broader exploration of this model parameter.
-We performed two TTV periodograms with different initial inclinations i$_{d}$ = (76.7, 90.0) deg respectively (Figure \ref{fig:innerttvperiodogram}).
-From those runs, we came across two most favored periods based on their log-likelihood: 5.07 days ($\ln\mathcal{L}$ = 213.9) and 5.39 days ($\ln\mathcal{L}$ = 212.6).
+We performed two TTV periodograms with different initial inclinations i$_{\rm d}$ = (85$^{\circ}$, 90$^{\circ}$) respectively (Figure \ref{fig:inner_ttv_pdg}).
+From those runs, we came across six most favored inner d periods based on their respective log-likelihoods: 5.08 days ($\ln\mathcal{L}$ = 208.22 \& 208.84), 5.39 days ($\ln\mathcal{L}$ = 209.99 \& 209.80), 5.64 days ($\ln\mathcal{L}$ = 209.65 \& 209.62), 5.86 days ($\ln\mathcal{L}$ = 214.36 \& 214.33), 6.20 days ($\ln\mathcal{L}$ = 209.95 \& 208.43), and 6.47 days ($\ln\mathcal{L}$ = 207.76 \& 211.40).